getcanoe/website/_posts/2018-01-09-disaster-girl-strikes.markdown

 tags: [canoe, mobile, launch, alpha] # add tag
 ---

 Last night we decided to release the Alpha version of Canoe.
-We however opted not to send out emails to those who shown interest in the public alpha; we wanted to test it on a smaller crowd.
+We however opted not to not yet send out emails to all those who have signed up to be notified of the public alpha; we wanted to test it on a smaller crowd first.
 The launch was announced to our small followership on Twitter and on the Raiblocks Discord.
 This proved wise since Disaster Girl from our [alpha release blog post](https://getcanoe.io/2018/01/08/canoe-first-mobile-wallet-for-raiblocks.html) showed up.

 <!--more-->